Rubus rolfei

-Rubus rolfei, known as creeping raspberry, crinkle-leaf creeper, or Taiwanese creeping bramble, is a low-growing member of the genus Rubus and is related to the blackberry and raspberry.
-It is common in the horticultural trade.
-The species is originally from Taiwan where it grows at high elevations.
+Rubus rolfei, known as creeping raspberry, crinkle-leaf creeper, or Taiwanese creeping bramble, is a low-growing species of bramble.
+It is native to Taiwan and common in the horticultural trade.

 Description

-Like other plants in this genus, creeping raspberries bear aggregate fruits.
-Each "fruit" is actually a cluster of small fruit-like parts (pistils) connected together into one mass.
+White flowers are borne in early summer, followed by aggregate fruits.
 Creeping raspberry fruits are similar in appearance to blackberries or red raspberries, but differ in that their color is yellow to orangish-red.
-The edible fruits follow white flowers which are borne in early summer.